plblum/jivs/planning/Design Jivs-DOM.md

 ### SimpleDom implementation

 `jivs-simpledom` implements the resolver through its `data-field` and `data-jivs-role` conventions.
-It resolves the field identifier through `valueHost.getElementIdentifier(elementIdentifierTemplate)`, then finds the first matching consumer:
+It resolves the field identifier through `valueHost.getElementIdentifier(elementIdentifierTemplate)`, then finds the first matching element:

 ```ts
 const elementIdentifier =